by Texas Homesteader ~

 Now remember, you’re using bacon grease.
 As such, there are two things to consider.

-- Bacon grease gets more solid when it gets cold.
+1. Bacon grease gets more firm when it gets cold.
 So even if your mayonnaise is somewhat thinner than you like, it’ll thicken right on up once it’s cold!

-- Since bacon grease tends to be salty, use caution when adding any additional salt. it’s easy to go overboard here.
+2. Bacon grease tends to be salty, use caution when adding any additional salt.
+It’s easy to go overboard here.

 But yeah, making homemade baconnaise really is just that easy!